aungonz/Javenture/README.md

 Final Score: 30 points
 Modules Completed: 1

 Keep learning Java!
-Goodbye, Alex!
+Goodbye, Jouana!
 ============================================================

-Author and Acknowledgement
-Author: Abanilla, Krizea Gabrielle C.
-        Aungon, Kyla Marie P.
-        Guitierrez, Jouana Joy J.
-Course: Object-Oriented Programming (Java)
-Project Title: OOP Quest: Javenture

 Acknowledgement
     The authors would like to express sincere gratitude to the course instructor for guidance and feedback throughout the development of this project.
 Appreciation is also extended to classmates and peers who provided ideas, motivation, and support during the implementation process.
 Additionally, online Java documentation and learning resources were instrumental in reinforcing the concepts applied in this project.

 Future Enhancements
     1. The following improvements may be considered for future versions of the program: